CSI-SCT-SB/PY_XTREME/README.md

 Every day from now through till Christmas ; Submit a PR and claim it on https://24pullrequests.com! 🎄🎁

 - Add Codes via Google colab with output.
-- File should be of the format Programmer_program-name.
-- Comment library name and functions.
+- Comment function description , syntax and working.
 - Any misconduct will lead to spam label..!